Let’s focus on the importance of reviews first.

 Here’s how it looked like:

 We organized the second mailing after one month.
-It was sent on Wednesday, signed by Pawel Kijko – so the person from the photo that also signed the message.
+It was sent on Wednesday, signed by Pawel Kijko – the person on the photo who also signed the message.
 We applied different variants of the title – “TimeCamp review – A Huge Favor” and “TimeCamp Review ✌.”
 The content has been considerably shortened.

 Although the two email did not differ much and the title had an identical variant, it turned out that the effectiveness of them considerably varied.
 For the first message, the results were as follows: